 Available instruments and observing modes

-- IGRINS and Zorro will also be available for some part of this cycle, but please contact the FT team in advance with any specific questions (Fast.Turnaround at gemini.edu).
+- Please contact the FT team in advance with any specific questions (Fast.Turnaround at gemini.edu).

-- Make sure to check the 23A instrument schedule for the detailed availabilities.
+- Make sure to check the 24A instrument schedule for detailed instrument availability.

 - GeMS/GSAOI are not offered via FT.